Awai005/Face-Verified/README.md

 ## Acknowledgements
 This project utilizes code from the [match_face repository](https://github.com/pike-msonda/match_face).
-This project was carried out as an internship project for the internship requirement at Necmettin Erbakan University
+This project was carried out as part of the mandotory industrial training requirement (Intenrship) required by Necmettin Erbakan University